pscollins/uchicago-mock-flask/README.md

 and `twitterhook/` directories, respectively.
 The `run.py` file is responsible for kicking off both of them.

+# Dealing with the webiste

+All of the following should happen on your local machine.

 ## Previewing the site

 Once you've got everything installed, you should be able to run the webserver: